 - six days in a single workweek.

 Employers must pay time and a half for work in excess of these hours.
-They must also make this payment by the payday for the next regularly planned payment.6
+They must also make this payment by the payday for the next regular payday.6

 1.4.
 Sales commissions